ervhart/data_warehouse_AWS/README.md

 ## Project Description

-In this project, you'll apply what you've learned on data warehouses and
-AWS to build an ETL pipeline for a database hosted on Redshift.
+In this project,build an ETL pipeline for a database hosted on Redshift.
 To complete the project,
 you will need to load data from S3